Subscribe!

 2. Pressure – Most people disregard and misunderstand pressure as a method of getting amazing results in your dog buying into you as pack leader.
 Why is pressure important?
 Because dogs are not verbal animals – their communication lies solely in body language.
 What does pressure mean?

-There are 3 forms of it:
+There are 3 Forms of Pressure in Balanced Dog Training

 Pressure is a game changer and is the difference between a dog listening only to get a reward or listening because it buys into you as a leader or authority.
 For me, having my dog buy into me as a leader is really a safety issue.
 When I’m doing off-leash training in Portland, I train dogs to focus on me and the training even with distractions like squirrels and other dogs.
 Of course the repetition in dog training is a key to success, but if a dog also buys into you as a leader then you’ve got a dog that’s listening really well over-all.